-Measuring customer retention takes a lot of data to make insights tangible for action in your marketing efforts.
+Measuring your customer retention rates takes a lot of data to make insights tangible for action in your marketing efforts.
 First and foremost you must have good data capture.
 Then you can use some basic equations to really start to calculate your retention rate and work to create a predictive model to fight it.

 Capturing information about your customers involves a detailed measurement system.
 This should combine both digital and manual processes of data collection, but to even begin measuring retention you need to be able to define when a customer interacts with your product, service, or brand, and most importantly when they leave.
 The definition of leave is going to be different for everyone depending on your business.
 There is a challenge in this measurement if you are a service-based company that might experience months between customer interactions.
 You might experience “silent attrition”, where they leave but you have no way of knowing since it is not part of your business to talk to them frequently.
 And they surely won’t call you to tell you they have moved on!
 For others, if you are reaching out to your client base with any type of client communication, there should be a way to get some data to help you understand the activity of your customer with your business.
 This includes the record of every email, tweet, link, click, and phone call made to that client.
 Every measurement you can gather will help you understand your client’s behavior and assist in analysis.